 The most recent version of the approved document is available for use by employees and systematic checks are carried out to avoid the use of obsolete documents, either by automatic replacement of electronic documents or by physical management of paper controlled copies.

-All principles of Good Documentation Practice shall be applied according to <GDCPCode> <GDCPTitle>.
+All principles of Good Documentation Practice shall be applied according to {{ GDCPCode }} {{ GDCPTitle }}.

 Document Change Request

-Before creating or revising a document, all information required by Quality Organization is to be provided in a procedure according to Appendix <DCR_Title> Form.
+Before creating or revising a document, all information required by Quality Organization is to be provided in a procedure according to Appendix {{ DCR_Title }} Form.

 Document Reviewers, Approvers either approve or reject the Request.

-After final review and approval of <DCR_Title> Form Quality Organization initiates the document’s creation, revision or obsolescence.
+After final review and approval of {{ DCR_Title }} Form Quality Organization initiates the document’s creation, revision or obsolescence.

 The Document Change Request numbering scheme is: